Monitoring: consumption trends, international comparisons, harms, costs, method development

 Transdermal alcohol monitor validation study (LTU PhD Scholarship)

 The overwhelming majority of alcohol research relies on self-reporting, which has several limitations, particularly underreporting, mainly due to recall bias.
 La Trobe Research Start-up funding allowed Emmanuel to purchase 20 transdermal alcohol monitors, which enable alcohol consumption measurement entirely free from recall bias and response burden.
-In September 2018, supervised by Emmanuel, Cassandra and Michael, Kelly started her PhD at CAPR, validating the transdermal alcohol monitors to determine their accuracy, reliability, and usability.
+In September 2018, supervised by Emmanuel, Cassandra and Michael Livingston, Kelly started her PhD at CAPR, validating the transdermal alcohol monitors to determine their accuracy, reliability, and usability.
 These transdermal monitors will also enable gathering objective data on alcohol consumption over time.

 Kelly is currently writing a systematic review summarising the current state of knowledge in transdermal alcohol measurement, aiming to provide an overview of the currently available technology and the recent advances towards converting the transdermal readings into an estimation of breath alcohol concentration.
 The main component of her PhD project will be a lab study, where participants will consume alcohol while wearing a transdermal monitors.
 The results of this project will enable improved interpretation of transdermal alcohol data and improved future usefulness of the devices for large-scale studies undertaken at CAPR and elsewhere.